Airbus: Corporate jets

 Airbus Corporate Jets markets and modifies new aircraft for private and corporate customers.
 It has a model range that parallels the commercial aircraft offered by the company.
 Following the entry of the 737-based Boeing Business Jet, Airbus joined the business jet market with the A319 Corporate Jet in 1997.
 Although the term Airbus Corporate Jet was initially used only for the A319CJ, it is now often used for all models, including VIP widebodies.
 As of December 2008, 121 corporate and private jets are operating, and 164 aircraft have been ordered.

-The company is also a 10% owner of Dassault Aviation, which builds the Falcon family of smaller business jets.
+The company also owns 10% of Dassault Aviation, which builds the Falcon family of smaller business jets.